Lubi43/books-dataset/docs/index.md

 ## Project description<br>

-**Book search** 📚 is a book search tool on publicly available dataset from Goodreads prepared as a project for a python course.
-Dataset was accessed on kaggle.com, uploaded by jealousleopard, updated by middlelight ([link](https://www.kaggle.com/datasets/middlelight/goodreadsbookswithgenres)).<br>
+**Book Search** 📚 is a Python-based tool for searching and analyzing a publicly available kaggle dataset produced by [middlelight](https://www.kaggle.com/datasets/middlelight/goodreadsbookswithgenres).
+Developed as a course project, it enables users to:
+- Search books by title, author, or genre
+- Filter by publication year or rating
+- Analyze reading trends and patterns

 As a book enthusiast with limited reading time, I needed a way to quickly find books matching my current reading capacity and interests.
 The most common struggles finding books I had were:<br>